 Biden tells ABC News debate was a "bad episode," doesn't agree to independent neurological exam

-A defiant President Biden on Friday said he doesn't believe the bad polls after his poor debate performance, declined to agree to an independent neurological assessment, and suggested the only thing that might persuade him he could lose to former President Donald Trump is if the "Lord Almighty" came down and told him so.
+A defiant President Biden on Friday declined to agree to an independent neurological assessment and suggested the only thing that might persuade him he could lose to former President Donald Trump is if the "Lord Almighty" came down and told him so.

 In Mr. Biden's first interview since the debate, ABC News anchor George Stephanopoulos gave the president multiple opportunities to answer whether he would agree to an independent cognitive or neurological examination, given widespread concern after his lackluster debate performance.
 Instead, the president said he has a cognitive test "every day," and his test is "running the world."